Drag curve: Effect of wind, lift/sink and weight on best glide speed

 The best speed to fly in a head wind is determined from the graph by shifting the origin to the right along the horizontal axis by the speed of the headwind, and drawing a new tangent line.
 This new airspeed will be faster as the headwind increases, but will result in the greatest distance covered.
 A general rule of thumb is to add half the headwind component to the best L/D for the maximum distance.
 For a tailwind, the origin is shifted to the left by the speed of the tailwind, and drawing a new tangent line.
 The tailwind speed to fly will lie between minimum sink and best L/D.

 In subsiding air, the polar curve is shifted lower according the airmass sink rate, and a new tangent line drawn.
 This will show the need to fly faster in subsiding air, which gives the subsiding air less time to lower the glider's altitude.
 Correspondingly, the polar curve is displaced upwards according to the lift rate, and a new tangent line drawn.

 Increased weight does not affect the maximum range of a gliding aircraft.
 Glide angle is only determined by the lift/drag ratio.
 Increased weight will require an increased airspeed to maintain the optimum glide angle, so a heavier gliding aircraft will have reduced endurance, because it is descending along the optimum glide path at a faster rate.

+For racing, glider pilots will often use water ballast to increase the weight of their glider.
+This increases the optimum speed, at a cost of low speed performance and a reduced climb rate in thermals.
+Ballast can also be used to adjust the centre of gravity of the glider, which can improve performance.